BlakeTacklind/GradientDescentOptimizer/README.md

 # Gradient Descent Optimizer

-Optimizites a value function using gradient decent
+Optimizites a value function using gradient descent

+intended for tuning on a value function that takes multiple seconds to run